-- 2. To update a runtime system to use your custom template, complete the following steps:

-- a.
-Log in as a system administrator, go to Communications > XSL Templates.
+- 1. Log in as a system administrator, go to Communications > XSL Templates.

-- b.
-Search for the Intake Application template with the following details:
+- 2. Search for the Intake Application template with the following details:

 - Description: Intake Application

 - Relates To: Intake Application

 - Category: Intake Application

 - Subcategory: Intake Application

 - Template Type: Letter

 - Template ID: Intake Application

-- c.
-Select the template and check it out.
+- 3. Select the template and check it out.

-The existing template version is saved and you can recover it later if needed.
+The existing template version is saved in case you need it later.

-d.
-Click Check in template, and upload the new template.
+- 4. Locate the template that you want to upload. - 5.
+Click Check in template, and upload the new or updated template.